chhd497-design/SacrileGium-Guitar-Project-under-CC-BY-NC-4-0/README.md

 Load the design.svg into your favorite CAD/CAM software (Fusion 360, Rhino, Illustrator, Inkscape).

 Create your 3D carves, modified pickguards, or routing variants.
+(Please note that the nc file is a template edited for TTC450 CNC machine and could need some variation)

 Submit a Pull Request or open an Issue with your render/ideas!